 You can also use lettuce leaves or spinach leaves as a wrap to serve the tuna.

 Vegan Tuna Sandwich

-Toast the slices of bread first, then put 2 to 3 lettuce leaves, a slice of tomato, and a few tablespoons of the chickpea tuna.
-Cover with bread and enjoy!
-Let us know what you think if you try it.
+Toast the slices of bread first, then put 2 to 3 lettuce leaves, a slice of tomato, and a few tablespoons of mock tuna.
+Cover with bread, and enjoy!

 Vegan Tuna with Baked Sweet Potato